Gold futures slide on weak global cues

-New Delhi, Apr 16 (PTI) Gold prices fell 0.27 per cent to Rs 31,950 per 10 gram in futures trade Tuesday as speculators cut down their bets amid a weak global trend.
-On the Multi Commodity Exchange, gold contract for August delivery was trading down by Rs 88, or 0.27 per cent, at Rs 31,950 per 10 gram in a business turnover of 2,730 lots.
-The yellow metal for delivery in June was also quoting lower by Rs 51, or 0.16 per cent, at Rs 31,805 per 10 gram in a business turnover of 14,805 lots.
-Analysts attributed the fall in gold prices to trimming of positions by participants, taking weak cues from the global market.
-Meanwhile, gold fell 0.12 per cent to USD 1,285.30 an ounce in Singapore.
-PTI SHW RVKRVK
+New Delhi, Feb 6 (PTI) Gold prices fell 0.04 per cent to Rs 33,355 per 10 gm in futures trade Wednesday as participants cut down bets amid a weak global trend.
+At the Multi Commodity Exchange, gold prices for delivery in April were trading lower by Rs 12, or 0.04 per cent, at Rs 33,355 per 10 gram in a business turnover of 18,095 lots.
+The metal for delivery in far-month June also declined by Rs 13, or 0.04 per cent, to Rs 33,485 per 10 gram in 309 lots.
+Analysts attributed the fall in gold prices to participants trimming positions on taking weak cues from global market.
+Meanwhile, globally, gold fell 0.01 per cent to USD 1,314.02 an ounce in Singapore Wednesday.
+PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today